Youngkin announces $1.2 million grant award for Bland County

 Youngkin said the funding will support 16 projects that provide dental facilities for needed services, rehabilitate housing, revitalize downtown districts, and improve water and sewer infrastructure, benefiting more than 2,800 low-and moderate-income Virginians.

+U.S. Rep. Morgan Griffith, R-Va., also applauded the funding announcement for Bland County.

-"This $1,250,000 grant will promote greater access to dental care, providing us a reminder that continued investment in our rural communities is necessary.," U.S. Rep. Morgan Griffith, R-Va., added.
+"This $1,250,000 grant will promote greater access to dental care, providing us a reminder that continued investment in our rural communities is necessary," Griffith said.

 The federally funded CDBG program has been administered by the Virginia Department of Housing and Community Development since 1982 and annually receives approximately $19 million to distribute to small cities, counties and towns.
 With these funds, localities can provide new or improved water and sewer systems in rural areas, rehabilitate housing in declining neighborhoods, revitalize commercial districts and provide facilities for a variety of needed services, such as health care clinics in underserved areas, according to the governor's office.